ImAKappa/pftp/docs/1-Getting-Started/02_development.md

 ![Thonny Editor](../imgs/development/thonny-ide-2023-02-21.png)

 1. The **code editor**: This is where we will write our Python code.
-We use it like we do Microsoft Word
+We use it like we do Microsoft Word.
+We use this section when we write multiple lines of code that we want to execute all at once.

+!!! tip "Running programs"

+    Press the green run button to execute the code in the code editor

 2. The **REPL**: This stands for Read-Evaluate-Print-Loop.
 This bit is interactive.
-When we enter a valid Python instruction (that is, type the instruction after the `>>>` then press the `enter`/`return` key), we will immediately see the result
+When we enter a valid Python instruction (that is, type the instruction after the `>>>` then press the `enter`/`return` key), we will immediately see the result.
+We usually write short lines of code here when we want to test something quickly.

+!!! tip "Command History"

+    When using the REPL, you can press the `up` arrow key to load a previous command

 Thonny is an **IDE**: An Integrated Development Environment.
 An IDE is any kind of editor that has multiple sections that are for different things, like editing code, running coding interactively (like a REPL), and managing files.

-!!! note "Viewing files in Thonny"
+!!! tip "Viewing files in Thonny"

     To see your files, select "View" then check "Files" in the menu.